Opening Statement

 I had only a few really tough days.
 Here are the ones that I remember most vividly:

-• Walking southbound out of Castle Crags to the I-5 crossing under the cover of a heavy smoke cloud that dimmed the late afternoon sun into near darkness.
-I-5 was closed due to the nearby fire, and the trail that I had just hiked was closed the day that I hiked it.
+- Walking southbound out of Castle Crags to the I-5 crossing under the cover of a heavy smoke cloud that dimmed the late afternoon sun into near darkness.
+I-5 was closed due to the nearby fire, and closure signs went up on the trail just behind me, possibly explaining why I hiked alone all day.
 It was all a bit eerie.

 Most of my days included incredible scenery, but nothing else dramatic.
 I would typically get up early enough to start hiking around first light, sometimes using my headlamp for just 10 to 15 minutes.
 At day's end, I would pitch my tent while it was still light, cook some dinner, and crawl into my tent for a well-earned rest.
 "Hiker midnight" is around 9 PM, and I was usually asleep by then.